m42e/dd-vtt-webp/README.md

                         output path
 ```

-WARNING: It overwrites the original file.
+WARNING: If executed in the same directory or with the same output path as the original file it will silently overwrite the original file.

 ## Requirements
 - Python3